 Western Union Business Solutions

 Western Union also caters to businesses under the Western Union Business Solutions brand name.
 This service, which the company launched in 2010 following its purchase of Canadian foreign exchange firm Custom House, allows businesses to use Western Union’s global business payment network and cross-border platform.
-Use cases include paying suppliers, employees and partners around the world, accepting payments from foreign customers, and sending mass payments globally.
+Use cases include paying suppliers, employees, and partners worldwide, accepting payments from foreign customers, and sending mass payments globally.

 In 2016, Western Union Business Solutions launched WU EDGE, an innovative online platform for SMEs to make and receive international payments, hold foreign currency, track their payables and receivables, and manage their cash flow and foreign exchange risk.